-We talked to Mykola Pustovoychenko, co-founder of LeanyLabs, about providing web engineering services for startups.
+Mykola Pustovoychenko, co-founder of LeanyLabs tells us about providing web engineering services to startups.

 First of all, how are you and your family doing in these COVID-19 times?

 Mykola Pustovoychenko: It was a hard time for my family and me.
 Although I didn’t get sick, almost half of my family contracted COVID.
 Luckily everyone survived it, but for some, it wasn’t easy.
 It is a challenging and stressful time for all of us.

 Tell us about you, your career, how you founded LeanyLabs

 Mykola Pustovoychenko: My partners and I decided to establish the company after each of us being in the software development domain for over 10 years.
 We had a lot of experience working for various service companies and developed a vision of how we could improve software development service delivery.
 We noticed a lack of customer focus throughout our careers, trying to apply exactly the same approaches for totally different needs, shifting attention to trendy technologies rather than solving actual problems.
 We believe that our company is a software development partner to our clients rather than one more vendor.

 Mykola Pustovoychenko: Since we’re a service company, our primary focus is the success of our clients.
 Therefore, we continuously search and try to improve the quality of the service that we provide.
 We’re working with different methodologies (Scrum, Kanban, XP, etc.) and always try to adjust those to our partners’ needs.
 At the discovery stage of every new project, we try to learn as much as possible about client needs, timelines, tactical and strategical goals and propose them the most efficient solution in their unique circumstances.
 We’re looking for feedback proactively and adjust to ensure that we provide a tailored experience.

 How does the coronavirus pandemic affect your business finances?